WFRT/verif/README.rst

 Text-based input
 ----------------
 Two data formats are supported.
-A simple text format for deterministic forecasts has the following format:
+A simple text format with the following format:

 .. code-block:: bash